 Jennifer Oyer, CFRE, CFRM

-Jennifer’s passion to serve others and the community, combined with nearly 20 years of fund development experience driving strategy, execution, and building incredible teams, has allowed her to partner with generous donors to raise over $55 Million for education, healthcare, and most recently for The Salvation Army – Hawaiian and Pacific Islands as their Chief Development Officer
+Jennifer’s passion to serve others and the community, combined with nearly 20 years of fund development experience driving strategy, execution, and building incredible teams, has allowed her to partner with generous donors to raise nearly $60 Million for education, healthcare, and social services organizations across the state of Hawaii.

 “As a fundraising consultant, it is a privilege to partner with NonProfit Organizations across the country to transform their communities and be leaders in innovation, progressive and critical thinking, and collaboration.
 We are dedicated to supporting organizations of all sizes to achieve mission impact and exceed their fundraising goals.”